 What is PgCert mentoring?

-The AUA PgCert programme is a challenging, self-directed, distance and work based learning programme.
+AHEP’s Postgraduate Certificate (PgCert) is a challenging, self-directed, distance and work-based learning programme aimed at HE professionals.
+It is delivered online over 12 months in collaboration with Nottingham Business School.
 To support students in their independent learning they are each assigned a mentor.

 As a mentor your role is to: